muratk3n/thirdwave/en/README.md

 ---

-Still, R for UK for on 11/9 was wayy below 1, not above 1 like BBC stated.
+Still, R for UK in 11/9 was wayy below 1, not above 1 like BBC stated.

 [Link](2020/02/corona.md#Rt)